aspida/pathpida/README.md

 </script>
 ```

-### :warning: In the case of Nuxt.js, Query/OptionalQuery type must not contain any reference types.
+### :warning: In the case of .vue file, Query/OptionalQuery type must not contain any reference types.

 This is because due to typescript restrictions, types exported from `.vue` files cannot be imported in `plugins/$path.ts`.
 If you want to import types from other files, please use [import types](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-9.html#import-types) with absolute paths.